Our News

 Despite Marriott being headquartered in the US, the breach falls under European wide GDPR rules, meaning the group now faces financial penalties of up to 4% of its annual global revenue.
 And in 2017 Marriott generated approximately 22.9 Billion US dollars in revenue last year.
 The news doesn’t get any better over in the US for Marriott, in the wake of the breach lawyers filed a class-action against them, seeking $12.5 billion in damages.

-The company said it became aware of a security breach in early September, but further investigation revealed unauthorised access to the guest reservation database dating back to 2014.
+The company said it became aware of a security breach in early September, but further investigation revealed illegitimate access to the guest reservation database dating back to 2014.
 The breach exposed the personal information of approximately 500 million guests, and security experts have been speculating about how hackers were able to access the system.
 It is believed that the security systems in place were simply not sufficient enough to protect all of the sensitive data it held.
 To make matters worse, it has been revealed that although the data was encrypted, the hackers potentially stole the encryption key to read it.

 Marriott said the extent of the compromised data varies by guest, but it includes names, mailing addresses, phone numbers, email addresses, passport numbers, dates of birth, arrival and departure dates and times and credit card numbers and expiration dates.
 If it is discovered that hackers have gained access to the encryption keys for the credit card information the system held, it could mean that millions of customers are at financial risk.
 Arne Sorenson, the president and chief executive of Marriott International, said: “We deeply regret this incident happened.
 We fell short of what our guests deserve and what we expect of ourselves.
 We are doing everything we can to support our guests, and using lessons learned to be better moving forward.”